stevencurtis/SwiftCoding/UICollectionViewInUITableViewCell/README.md

-# Embed a UICollectionView Inside a UITableView
+# Embed a UICollectionView Inside a UITableViewCell
 ## That is, so it works

 ![Images/photo-1480554840075-72cbdabbf689](Images/photo-1480554840075-72cbdabbf689.webp)